rpacelli/deepbays/README.md

 In addition to RKGPs, the package includes:
 - A variety of computer vision tasks (both synthetic and real-world),
-- Different neural network (NN) architectures
+- Different neural network (NN) architectures with the standard scaling,
 - An optimizer for training NNs based on discrete Langevin Dynamics

 This documentation provides an overview of the main features, and links to interactive python notebooks.